papua new guineaPGBAA

 Dwell Time

-1-2 days, depending on cargo handling requirements and throughput.
+1-2 days depending on cargo types and handling processes.

 Average cargo stay